rednafi/rednafi.com/content/go/circuit_breaker.md

 receiver.
 This means you can't define a method like `func (cb *CircuitBreaker[T]) Call(fn func() (T, error)) (T, error)`.

-Due to this constraint, we have to use workarounds such as using `any` (an alias for `interface{}`) as the return type in our function signatures.
+For this, we have to use workarounds such as using `any` (an alias for `interface{}`) as the return type in our function signatures.
 While this sacrifices some type safety, it allows us to create a flexible circuit breaker that can handle functions returning different types.